Voyage is a 1996 Alternate History

 - Oh Crap: Phil's reaction in one of the retrospective chapters, where the attitude thrusters on his X-15 start malfunctioning due to a technical error.

 - Shown Their Work: Baxter really did try to do his premise justice and it shows.
 The technology used for the flight to Mars is, for the most part, based directly on cancelled 60s and 70s projects that were well in the range of economic and technological plausibility.
 The only parts of the Ares spacecraft that are largely fictional and based on conjecture are the habitation module and Challenger landing module.
 And even then, it is hinted at that the habitation module was designed in a manner similar to the Skylab space station's living quarters from our timeline.
+The Challenger landing module is also inspired by the Mars Excursion Module (MEM) lander concept from the late 1960s and has a corresponding outward layout.

 - Sliding Scale of Idealism Versus Cynicism: Baxter's works often have a skeptical and cynical outlook on humanity, especially its tendency for short-sighted apathy towards science.
 While this novel does highlight some of the failings of spaceflight programmes and attitudes towards them in both our and the alternate timeline, the conclusion and final message of the novel is essentially optimistic.
 The crew succesfully land in Mangala valley on Mars and Natalie, to her surprise, is given the opportunity to be the first human being to walk on another planet.
 She hesitates, but accepts and casts the first footprints in the red soil.
 After a silent stroll in front of the cameras, she hesitates on what to say.
 As a geologist at heart, she feels humbled by the Martian landscape.
 Finally, she exclaims a happy "I'm home.".